OctopusDeploy/docs/docs/deployment-process/issue-tracking/github.md

 1. Install one of our official [build server plugins](#availability) with support for our metadata step.

-2. Update your build process to add and configure the [Octopus Metadata step](/docs/packaging-applications/build-servers/index.md#build-information-step).
+2. Update your build process to add and configure the [Octopus Build Information step](/docs/packaging-applications/build-servers/index.md#build-information-step).

-3. Ensure your Octopus Metadata step has set the 'Process commit messages' or 'Work Items Source' field.

 ## Connect Octopus to GitHub {#connect-octopus-to-github}